back to blog

 Primary Use Cases

-- Multimodal understanding (text, code, images) in enterprise settings
+• Multimodal understanding in enterprise settings with custom fine-tuning

 Input Context Window – Up to 128,000 tokens